Here Are The 15 Safest And Most Peaceful Places To Live In Virginia

 Located in the majestic mountains of Southwest Virginia, Abingdon is known for its heritage, history and charm.
 It's also one of the safest places to live in Virginia.
 Abingdon became a town in 1778, and today its historic downtown is home to a thriving arts and culture scene, featuring venues like the historic Barter Theatre, as well as galleries, museums, and markets.
 With a population of just over 8,000, this charming small town is surrounded by natural beauty, and is a wonderful place to live!

-Do you agree that these are the safest places in Virginia?
-Are you surprised by any of the towns on this list?
+Do you agree that these are the safest places to live in Virginia?
+Are you surprised by any of the safest cities in Virginia?
 Do you live in one of these cities or small towns?
 If so, we would love to hear about your experience living there.
-(If your town didn’t make the list and you think it’s someplace special, tell us why and nominate it to be features in an upcoming Only In Virginia article!)
+(If your town didn't make the list and you think it's someplace special, tell us why and nominate it to be featured in an upcoming Only In Virginia article!)
+We hope this articled helped answer your burning question: "Is Virginia safe?"

 Of course, Virginia's amazing cities don't *only* offer safety and security...
 Old Dominion really has small towns that check off all sorts of different boxes!
 If you are nearing retirement age, you'll definitely want to check out this roundup of the top 11 places to retire in Virginia; you'll be pleased to know that many of these towns also are incredibly safe, too.
 If the irresistible charms of small-town living is your cup of tea, be sure to check out these 25 winsome Virginia towns, all of which could easily have been plucked straight from a Hallmark movie set!
 And if you're a big outdoor enthusiast, these 10 small towns in Virginia each offer loads of scenic beauty, and endless opportunities for all sorts of fun and recreation.